Really, in the history of the NFL Draft, which picks were the greatest of all-time? Which prospects turned out to be the biggest home runs?

 1983, 1st round, 27th pick overall, Miami

-One of the all-time first round value picks, Marino did okay throwing for well over 61,000 yards and 420 touchdowns.
+One of the all-time first round value picks, Marino threw for well over 61,000 yards and 420 touchdowns.
 He was a nine-time Pro Bowl passer, was a three-time All-Pro, and was the 1984 NFL MVP.
 Why isn’t he higher?
 He never won a Super Bowl – a killer part of the criteria to be a quarterback and get on this list.
 And yes, while he slid, he did go in the first round, unlike …

 27. WR Terrell Owens, UT-Chattanooga